Go Back

 Instructions

-Caramelize the Onions: In a large, heavy-bottomed pot or Dutch oven, melt the butter and olive oil over medium heat.
-Add the sliced onions, sugar, salt, and pepper.
-Stir to coat the onions in the butter.
-Cook the onions for about 30-40 minutes, stirring occasionally, until they are golden brown and caramelized.
+Caramelize Onions: In a large heavy-duty pot or Dutch oven, melt the butter and olive oil over medium heat.
+Add the sliced onions, sugar, salt, and black pepper.
+Cook for about 30-40 minutes, stirring occasionally, until the onions become deep golden brown and caramelized.
+This step is crucial to develop the soup's rich flavor.

-Assemble the Soup: Remove the bay leaf from the soup.
-Ladle the hot soup into oven-safe bowls or crocks, filling them about 3/4 full.
-Place 2-3 toasted baguette slices on top of each bowl, then generously sprinkle the grated Gruyère cheese over the bread.
+Assemble and Broil: Remove the bay leaf from the soup.
+Ladle the hot soup into oven-safe bowls.
+Place 1-2 toasted baguette slices on top of each bowl and generously sprinkle Gruyère and Parmesan cheese over the bread.

-Broil: Place the bowls on a baking sheet and broil in the oven for about 2-5 minutes, or until the cheese is bubbly and golden brown.
-Watch closely to prevent burning.
+Broil to Finish: Place the bowls on a baking sheet and broil in the oven for about 3-5 minutes, or until the cheese is melted, bubbly, and golden brown.
+Keep a close eye to prevent burning!